Tourist attractions – Good to Know

 Ice caves

-During the winter months (usually from October to March), it is possible to visit ice caves, but it all depends on the weather.
+During the winter months (usually from October to March), it is possible to visit ice caves, depending on the weather and safety conditions.

-Whereas in some countries you can visit the same ice caves each year, the conditions in Iceland change each winter and guides must go looking for new caves each season.
+In some countries travellers can visit the same ice caves year after year, but the conditions in Iceland change meaning guides must look for new caves that meet safety requirements each season.

 Ice caves should never be entered without a professional guide and proper safety gear.